 We hope this website will provide the information you are seeking about Service Learning at Marquette.
 If any questions remain, or if you would like to discuss any aspect of our program, please feel free to contact us.

-To view the powerpoint that is offered during in-class orientations explaining service learning, please click on this link: Spring 2015 In-Class Orientation.
+To view the powerpoint that is offered during in-class orientations explaining service learning, please click on this link: Fall 2015 In-Class Orientation.

 To view the orientation video explaining the logistics of signing-up for service learning, please click on this link: Instructions for Sign-up.